-The Company, through its wholly-owned subsidiary Empower, has developed a proprietary design process technology at its Empower Pilot Facility for taking discarded or defective single-use asphalt shingles, otherwise destined for already over-crowded landfills, and extracting the liquid asphalt, aggregate and fiber for usage in new asphalt, shingles, construction products and other industrial applications.
+The Company, through its wholly-owned subsidiary Empower, has developed a proprietary design process technology, the Bitumen Extraction & Separation Technology ("BEST"), at its Empower Pilot Facility for taking discarded or defective single-use asphalt shingles, otherwise destined for already over-crowded landfills, and extracting the liquid asphalt, aggregate and fiber for use in new asphalt, shingles, construction products and other industrial applications.
 The Company's proprietary design process was developed over the last decade with technical and scientific assistance from the United Kingdom and Alberta.
-As part of this design process, we anticipate that Empower will process disposed shingle waste back into its component parts for reuse/resale, thus eliminating the need to dispose of the single-use waste, where it would sit in a landfill.
-The Company's principal office and facility operation is 7046 Brown Street, Delta, British Columbia, Canada, V4G 1G8.